 - Follow-up coaching

 What you can expect from a Family Consulting package

 Follow-up Coaching – For 6 months your family will have weekly coaching calls.
-It is stressful to care for an aging or ill adult.
+It is stressful to care for an aging or ill person.
 The weekly calls are a place to share how things are going and solve issues as they come up.
 As care needs change, different services may be required.
-When the family has a place to discuss the pros and cons of the changing landscape of care needs, everyone can come together in support of their loved one.
+When the family has a place to discuss the pros and cons of the changing landscape of care needs everyone can come together in support of their loved one.
 As needed, members can have individual coaching sessions to resolve personal concerns.
 Many people deal with the potential loss of a loved one in different ways.
-I will recommend additional outside support services for the individual family members when indicated.
+We will recommend additional outside support services for the individual family members when indicated.